spoman007/face-login-website/README.md

 - Jquery, HTML and CSS for web page

 ## Running on local machine 💻💻
-- `npm instll` To install dependencies
+- `npm install` To install dependencies
 - `npm start` To run the server

 ## Credit 🤝🤝🤝